 A message from the Bishop of Killaloe

-In recent times, one of the most fascinating experiences for me has been the involvement with the youth volunteers who participate in the annual Diocesan Pilgrimage to Lourdes.
+In the past year, one of the most fruitful experiences for me has been the involvement with the youth volunteers who participate in the annual Diocesan Pilgrimage to Lourdes.
 I have been very impressed with their energy, good humour and spirit of service towards those on the pilgrimage who have serious health issues.
 The young, gathered from around the diocese show a great sense of caring and goodwill to those entrusted to their care over the days of the pilgrimage.
 Young people have a great ability to link with each other creating networks of friendship that I hope will last a long time.

 Rath Dé oraibh.

 Bishop of Killaloe

 There are 4 Awards - Gold, Silver, Bronze & Papal Cross

 Each Award is completed over a 16 month period beginning at the start of the academic year.

 Awards are earned by taking part in parish and social activities – 1 hour per week over 8, 14, 20 or 26 weeks.

 Those that have completed the Gold Award have a further option of completing the Papal Cross Award.

 Diocese of Killaloe Award Top-Up Suggestions